 Our Tableau integration offers a simple point-and-click wizard to pull in data and snapshot PNG images from your published dashboards.
-Start out by naming your content, giving it a description, and adding any tags as necessary.
+Start out by creating a new piece of Dynamic Content.
 Then select Tableau as the data source.
 Once you have connected Tableau as a data source, you will go through a wizard.

 Scroll down and select which Tableau Workbook you want to connect to, and then specify which View (i.e. a dashboard worksheet) you want to pull data from.
-Please wait for the dashboards to load if you don’t see them immediately.
+Only worksheets are compatible with Matik; dashboards and Stories are not supported.
+Additionally, views that contain table calculations or pivots cannot be used directly with Matik.
+Please wait for the views to load if you don’t see them immediately.

 Select which fields you want Matik to return, and then further customize the content with the following fields.